What is a Baby Shower?

 A Baby Shower is a party held to celebrate the coming birth of a new baby.
 The Mum-to-Be is “showered” with gifts and favours.
-Baby Showers are hugely popular in America and UK but now they’ve hit Ireland!
+Baby Showers have been hugely popular in America and UK for a long time but now they’ve hit Ireland!
 Read on to discover how to plan the perfect Baby Shower.

 Who Organises the Baby Shower?

 Baby Showers can be organised by friends, work and colleagues, relatives . . . and although it’s meant only to be for the girls, it’s becoming more popular for husbands and partners to come along as well.